-Years ago, they announced their open innovation strategy in a whole range of fields of innovation, ranging from energy efficiency, street lighting, document management, to home care for the elderly.
+Years ago, they announced their open innovation strategy in a whole range of fields of innovation, ranging from energy efficiency, street lighting, and document management, to home care for the elderly.

 According to Philippe Delahaye, President of Toshiba Systèmes France and Toshiba TEC France Imaging Systems: